 What is public scholarship?

-Public scholarship is a broad mix of scholarly activities involving non academic audiences.
-In other words, it is research with a public-facing component.
+Public scholarship is a broad mix of scholarly activities that are intended for non academic audiences.
+In other words, it is research with a public facing component.

-Public scholarship includes: collaborating with community partners, political activism, contributing to public debates, and civic engagement.
+Public scholarship includes: collaborating with community partners, political and social activism, contributing to public debates, and civic engagement.

-Although they overlap, my public scholarship falls into three categories: expert analysis, media, and student research.
-I provide example of each below.
+Although they overlap, my public scholarship falls into three broad categories: expert analysis, media, and student research.
+I provide examples of each below.
+A complete list is on my CV.

 Expert Analysis